 Maria Pavlou (PhD Bristol University, UK) is currently a postdoctoral researcher at the Open University of Cyprus, working on the project "Our Heroic Debate with the Eumenides: Greek Tragedy and the Poetics of Identity in Modern Greek Poetry and Theatre" under the leadership of Dr. Vayos Liapis (http://eumenides.ouc.ac.cy).
 Her main research interests lie in archaic lyric poetry, the representation of time and space in literature, the reception of Greek tragedy in Modern Greek poetry and theatre, and new educational technologies/digital classics.
 She has published on Apollonius Rhodius, Thucydides, Bacchylides and especially Pindar (http://ouc.academia.edu/MariaPavlou).
 While at the CHS, Maria will be working on her monograph entitled Pindaric Chronotopicity.
 The monograph seeks to survey the way(s) in which Pindar represents and constructs time and space in his Epinicians, as well as the impact of this constructed chronotope upon the audience.

-Melina Tamiolaki (PhD Paris-Sorbonne) is Lecturer in Classics at the University of Crete (Department of Philology).
+Melina Tamiolaki (PhD Paris-Sorbonne) is an Assistant Professor in Classics at the University of Crete (Department of Philology).
 Her book/revised dissertation, Liberté et esclavage chez les historiens grecs classiques (Préface de Kurt Raaflaub), Paris, Presses Universitaires Paris-Sorbonne 2010, won the Zappas Award of the Association des études grecques de Paris.
 She has also co-edited (together with Antonis Tsakmakis) the volume Thucydides Between History and Literature, Berlin, Walter de Gruyter 2013.
 At the CHS she will be working on her second book project, a study on the role and function of the emotions in Xenophon’s leadership theory.
 This project expands the topic of an article about emotions and historical representation in Xenophon’s Hellenica, which was written in the framework of the project The Social and Cultural Construction of Emotions: The Greek Paradigm (University of Oxford).

 Anna Lamari (PhD Aristotle University Thessaloniki) is a Lecturer in Classics at the Aristotle University of Thessaloniki, Greece.
 She is the author of Narrative, Intertext, and Space in Euripides’ Phoenissae (De Gruyter 2010), a book which applies the basic principles of narratology to the narration of the Phoenissae, with the aim of achieving a deeper understanding of the internal narrative structure of the play.
 Apart from the combination of narratology and Greek tragedy, she is also interested in the (re)performative, cultural, and political poetics of ancient Greek drama.
 While at the CHS, she will be working on her second monograph, which explores the reperformances of the three major tragedians in the fifth and fourth centuries BC.